Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 • It is compatible with literally every solar system in the world, whether a system has a string inverter or microinverters.

-• The Powerwall is stackable and can be connected to other Powerwalls to double, triple, or maximise your storage capacity with up to ten batteries per Gateway.
+• The Powerwall is stackable and can be connected to other Powerwalls to double, triple, and maximise your storage capacity with up to ten batteries per Gateway.

 • It’s the only residential battery in Australia that’s liquid-cooled, keeping it at an optimum operating temperature of 25°C.